 One embodiment of the present invention provides a system that produces a ranking for web pages.
 During operation, the system receives a set of pages to be ranked, wherein the set of pages are interconnected with links.
 The system also receives a set of seed pages which include outgoing links to the set of pages.
-The system then assigns lengths to the links based on properties of the links and properties of the pages attached to the links.
-The system next computes shortest distances from the set of seed pages to each page in the set of pages based on the lengths of the links between the pages.
-Next, the system determines a ranking score for each page in the set of pages based on the computed shortest distances.
-The system then produces a ranking for the set of pages based on the ranking scores for the set of pages.
+The system then assigns lengths to the links based on the properties of the links and properties of the pages attached to the links.
+Next, the system computes the shortest distances from the set of seed pages to each page in the set of pages based on the lengths of the links between the pages.
+Next, the system determines a ranking score for each page in the pages based on the computed shortest distances.
+The system then produces a ranking for the pages based on the ranking scores for the set of pages.

-Under this newer version of PageRank, we see how it might avoid manipulation by building trust into a link graph like this:
+Under the PageRank patent, we see how it might avoid manipulation by building trust into a link graph like this:

 .A-inverted..noteq..di-elect cons..function..times..fwdarw..times..function..times..function..fwdarw. ##EQU00002## where R.sub.i(s.sub.i)=1, and w(q.fwdarw.p) is an optional weight given to the link q.fwdarw.p based on its properties (with the default weight of 1).

-Generally, it is desirable to use a large number of seed pages to accommodate the different languages and a wide range of fields which are contained in the fast growing web contents.
+Generally, it is desirable to use many seed pages to accommodate the different languages and a wide range of fields in the fast-growing web content.
 Unfortunately, this variation of PageRank requires solving the entire system for each seed separately.
-Hence, as the number of seed pages increases, the complexity of computation increases linearly, thereby limiting the number of seeds that can be practically used.
+Hence, as the number of seed pages increases, the complexity of computation increases linearly, limiting the number of seeds that can be practically used.

-Hence, what is needed is a method and an apparatus for producing a ranking for pages on the web using a large number of diversified seed pages without the problems of the above-described techniques.
+Hence, what is needed is a method and an apparatus for producing a ranking for pages on the web using many diversified seed pages without the problems of the above-described techniques.

-The summary of the patent describes it like this:
+The summary of the PageRank patent describes it like this:

-One embodiment of the present invention provides a system that ranks pages on the web based on distances between the pages, wherein the pages are interconnected with links to form a link-graph.
-More specifically, a set of high-quality seed pages are chosen as references for ranking the pages in the link-graph, and shortest distances from the set of seed pages to each given page in the link-graph are computed.
-Each of the shortest distances is obtained by summing lengths of a set of links which follows the shortest path from a seed page to a given page, wherein the length of a given link is assigned to the link based on properties of the link and properties of the page attached to the link.
+One embodiment of the present invention provides a system that ranks pages on the web based on distances between the pages, wherein the pages are interconnected with links to form a link graph.
+More specifically, a set of high-quality seed pages is chosen as references for ranking the pages in the link graph.
+The shortest distances from the set of seed pages to each given page in the link graph are computed.
+Each of the shortest distances is obtained by summing lengths of a set of links that follows the shortest path from a seed page to a given page, wherein the length of a given link is assigned to the link based on properties of the link and properties of the page attached to the link.
 The computed shortest distances are then used to determine the ranking scores of the associated pages.

-The patent discusses the importance of a diversity of topics covered by seed sites, and the value of a large set of seed sites.
+The PageRanl patent discusses the importance of a diversity of topics covered by seed sites and the value of a large set of seed sites.
 It also gives us a summary of crawling and ranking and searching like this: